top of page

 Infant and Child Immunizations

 Immunizations help give infants and toddlers a healthy start.
-Many vaccines require more than one dose so it is very important for families to follow the recommended childhood immunization schedule
+Many vaccines require more than one dose so it is very important for families to follow the recommended childhood immunization schedule which can be found on this CDC web page for Pregnancy to 18 years.

 Preteen & Teen